7 ways to finance your Christmas spending

 • Once you go into your overdraft, people often find it difficult to pay it off and get out of it, and end up constantly overdrawn each month.
 Only consider an overdraft if you really need it.

 • Don't go over your agreed overdraft limit.
-You'll be charged extra interest and usually a fee of around €10.
+You'll usually be charged extra interest and a fee of around €10.

 • Be careful if you're thinking of getting a mortgage anytime soon.
 While staying within an agreed overdraft limit won't ruin your application, it won't help it either.
 Banks like to see well managed finances and accounts with a bit of money left over in them at the end of each month.